Lone in the Indian Ocean, a mere teardrop off of India’s south-eastern tip, is a tiny yet tantalising island.

 This island, rich in nature’s bounty, has a unique gastronomic heritage that combines native ingredients with influences from around the world.
 Spice gardens, tea plantations and fish and vegetable markets, Sri Lanka, among its many treasures, is a culinary kaleidoscope.

 Dutch colonialists, foreign traders and Sri Lanka’s South Indian neighbours have all helped to shape the Sri Lankan cuisine of today.
 Along with its history as a Spice Producer and trading post over several centuries.
 It is truly a food lover’s delight, offering dishes rich in flavour and fragrance, often in the form of rice and curry- Sri Lanka’s national dish.

 And no mention of Sri Lanka’s culinary landscape can pass without the mention of tea.
 There are countless plantations across the country, but the scenic town of Nuwara Eliya is the centre of the tea growing industry.
-It is known as ‘Little England’ due to its association with Britain’s favourite beverage, and is a wonderful example of Sri Lanka’s British colonial history.
+It is is a wonderful example of Sri Lanka’s British colonial history.
+Known as ‘Little England’ due to its association with Britain’s favourite beverage.

 BEACHES, LEISURE & LUXURY

-Sri Lanka, unbeknown to many, is also a golfer’s paradise.
-It is home to some of the oldest and best golf courses outside of the UK that offer a superb challenge and the opportunity to tee off in tropical climes, amid some of the most stunning scenery in the world.
+Sri Lanka, unbeknownst to many, is also a golfer’s paradise.
+It is home to some of the oldest and best golf courses outside of the UK.
+All offering a superb challenge and the opportunity to tee off in tropical climes.
+Amid some of the most stunning scenery in the world.
 For avid golfers and hackers alike, Sri Lanka presents a golfing experience not to be missed.